 You can quickly insert a shape from the iWork shapes library into your document.

-- On your Mac, click Shape then choose a shape.
+- On your Mac, click the Shape button , then choose a shape.

-- On your iPhone, iPad, or iPod touch, tap Insert , then tap Shapes .
+- On your iPhone, iPad, or iPod touch, tap the Insert button , then tap the Shapes button .
 Tap a shape.

 Break a shape into parts